nzakas/understandinges6/manuscript/11-Promises.md

 You can chain promises together in a variety of ways and pass information between them.
 Each call to `then()` creates and returns a new promise that is resolved when the previous one is resolved.
 Such chains can be used to trigger responses to a series of asynchronous events.
 You can also use `Promise.race()` and `Promise.all()` to monitor the progress of multiple promises and respond accordingly.

-Asynchronous task scheduling is made easier using generators in addition to promises, as promises give a common interface that asynchronous operations can return.
+Asynchronous task running is made easier using generators in addition to promises, as promises give a common interface that asynchronous operations can return.
 You can then use generators and the `yield` operator to wait for asynchronous responses and respond appropriately.

 Most new web APIs are being built on top of promises, and you can expect many more to follow suit in the future.